Dolsot Bibimbap | Stone Bowl Bibimbap

 You can either fry an egg sunny side up OR you can crack the egg directly into the bowl, which incidentally, is my preferred way to cook it.

-I enjoy serving the dolsot bibimbap to my guests without the egg on top, for the pretty presentation.
-That’s when I add the fried egg…
+I enjoy serving the dolsot bibimbap to my guests with the fried egg.
+(E)

 Next, I take a large spoon and mix the egg in the BBB, making sure the egg has fully cooked.